Ahrefs vs Semrush — Which Should You Use?

 For most queries that I tried out in Semrush however, the feature worked fine and returned an estimate of backlinks needed to rank.

-First, Ahrefs shows not only the volumes of searches but the number of clicks they’ll be likely to generate (not all users click on organic results — some click on ads).
-This data isn’t provided by Semrush.
+However, Ahrefs goes one further here, because unlike Semrush it shows not only the volumes of searches but the number of clicks they’ll be likely to generate.

 Clickthrough data in Ahrefs